-Group Size and Instructor Ratio: Workshops are limited to a total enrollment of 12 with the exception of a few specific classes.
-Most workshops are led by one adult writer and one high school or college apprentice.
+Group Size and Instructor Ratio: Workshops are limited to a total enrollment of 12 students with the exception of a few specific classes.
+Most workshops are led by one adult teaching artist and one high school or college apprentice.

-Food: Snacks and water are provided for breaks, though we recommend bringing a water bottle.
+Food: Snacks and water are provided for breaks, though please bring a water bottle.
 Full day participants bring their own lunches.
 Please make note of any allergies on the registration form and we will do our best to accommodate.

 Choose Full days or Half days: Workshops offered are either half days or full days.
 A morning workshop may be combined with an afternoon workshop for a full day of programming.
 Students staying all day will be supervised during the lunch hour, from 12 pm-1 pm.